 Credit photo: Shutterstock

-If you think that creating a pompadour on your hair is hopeless, think again!
-Obviously, it won’t be as easy as it is for regular hair.
-Nevertheless, it’s possible and, most importantly, it’s even more classy on Asian hair.
+The pompadour hairstyle looks even more classy on Asian hair.
 Tight sides that gradually blend with the top that gets shorter to the back and a blow dryer are keys to getting the ageless hairstyle.

 ADVERTISEMENT